prisma/prisma-examples/experimental/javascript/rest-express/README.md

 The server is now running on `http://localhost:3000`.
 You can send the API requests implemented in `index.js`, e.g. [`http://localhost:3000/feed`](http://localhost:3000/feed).

 ### 3. Using the REST API

+You can access the REST API of the server using the following endpoints:

 #### `GET`